-The compensation of all of Company's directors and corporate auditors was an aggregate of approximately ¥487 million in compensation during fiscal 2008.
+The aggregate amount of compensation of all of the Company's directors and corporate auditors was approximately ¥396 million during fiscal 2009.
+Of the foregoing, the aggregate amount of compensation for the Company's directors (outside corporate directors excluded) was ¥324 million (¥261 million in fixed compensation and ¥63 million in qualifying stock options), ¥38 million for the Company's auditors (outside corporate auditors excluded) (¥34 million in fixed compensation and ¥4 million in qualifying stock options) and ¥34 million for outside corporate directors and auditors (¥25 million in fixed compensation and ¥9 million in qualifying stock options).
 Compensation for directors and corporate auditors must be authorized by resolutions of the general meetings of shareholders.
 For a description of the Company's equity-based compensation plans, see "-Share Ownership."

-The amounts of compensation set forth above include compensation paid in relation to stock options and fixed compensation paid to two directors and one outside corporate auditor who retired from their respective positions as of the closing of the 66th ordinary general meeting of shareholders, which was held on June 25, 2008.
-Of the amounts of compensation set forth above, the aggregate amount of compensation for Advantest's two outside directors and its three outside corporate auditors is \footnote{42} million.
+The amounts of compensation for directors and corporate auditors set forth above include compensation paid in relation to stock options and fixed compensation paid to two directors who retired from their respective positions as of the closing of the 67th ordinary general meeting of shareholders, which was held on June 25, 2009.